This page was updated in March 2021.

 What we looked for in a picnic hamper

 Large baskets without a durable handle or shoulder strap to take the weight may result in handles pulling free from their rivets after a few heavy picnics.
-It’s important to consider how long they will last under duress, especially if you like a boozy, wine-fuelled picnic.
+It’s important to consider how long they will last under duress.

 Accessories are fun and add to the occasion, but if you have kids, will those glasses really be the best thing to drink from?
 If you plan to walk to your favourite picnic spot, make sure you consider how bulky and easy to carry your basket will be.